-- Developed statistics from DLI data (see Appendix C).
+- 1. Developed statistics from DLI data (see Appendix C).
 An indemnity claim may have more than one type of benefit paid; therefore, the sum of the percentages for the different benefit types is greater than 100%.
-The 2020 through 2022 statistics include all paid indemnity claims, including COVID-19 claims.
-The non-COVID-19 percentages for 2020 through 2022 are not reflected in the figure but are shown separately in the above table. - 2.
+The 2020 through 2023 statistics include all paid indemnity claims, including COVID-19 claims.
+The non-COVID-19 percentages for 2020 through 2023 are shown with the dashed lines in the figure. - 2.
 Total disability includes TTD and PTD. - 3.
 Settlement includes indemnity, medical and vocational rehabilitation components.